damianlewis/devbox/README.md

 # DevBox

-## Description
+### Introduction
-Provides a PHP development environment using Vagrant and VirtualBox.
+DevBox provides a PHP development environment using Vagrant and VirtualBox.
 The development VM created is built on Ubuntu with Apache, Nginx, PHP and MySQL.
 The VM can be configured to use different versions of Ubuntu, PHP and MySQL.
 It can also be configured to use either Apache or Nginx.

 ### Configuration